grafana/loki/docs/sources/shared/configuration.md

         # Configuration for a Consul client.
 Only applies if the selected
         # kvstore is consul.
-        # The CLI flags prefix for this block configuration is: pattern-ingester
+        # The CLI flags prefix for this block configuration is:
+        # index-gateway.ring
         [consul: <consul>]

         # Configuration for an ETCD v3 client.
 Only applies if the selected
         # kvstore is etcd.
-        # The CLI flags prefix for this block configuration is: pattern-ingester
+        # The CLI flags prefix for this block configuration is:
+        # index-gateway.ring
         [etcd: <etcd>]

         multi: